What is sugar?

 Sugars also differ as to common usage, sweetness, and commercial methods of production.
 The distinctions will further help in clarifying what is sugar particularly in relation to sugar crops.

 Sucrose, also known as table sugar or cane sugar, is the most widely used sweetener in the world.
 Upon hydrolysis by the enzyme invertase, sucrose yields glucose and fructose in equal proportion.
 The mixture is called invert sugar (Linstromberg and Baumgarten 1987; Bettelheim and March 1998).
 This process of transforming sucrose to invert sugar is also accomplished by bees in producing honey.
 Invert sugar is largely preferred in the manufacture of candy because of a lesser tendency to crystallize than sucrose (Linstromberg and Baumgarten 1987).

 Note: According to Wardlaw et al. (2004), honey should be avoided as food to infants and children below 1 year old because it can contain spores of Clostridium botulinum, a bacterium that causes the fatal foodborne illness known as botulism.
 Unlike infants, however, an adult’s stomach produces much acid which inhibits the growth of the bacteria.

-Further, it has become possible to elucidate what is sugar based on sweetness.
-Wardlaw et al. (2004) provides the following relative sweetness of different types of sugar on a per gram basis in comparison with sucrose (1.0): maltose- 0.4, glucose- 0.7, invert sugar- 1.3; and fructose- 1.2-1.8.
-This means that fructose is about 1.2 to 1.8 times (nearly double) more sweeter than table sugar.
-The values given by Bettelheim and March (1998) slightly differ but nevertheless show that galactose has the least sweetness with a score of 0.32.
+Further, it has become possible to elucidate what is sugar-based on sweetness.
+Wardlaw et al. (2004) provide the following relative sweetness of different types of sugar on a per gram basis in comparison with sucrose (1.0): maltose- 0.4, glucose- 0.7, invert sugar- 1.3; and fructose- 1.2-1.8.
+This means that fructose is about 1.2 to 1.8 times (nearly double) sweeter than table sugar.
+The values are given by Bettelheim and March (1998) slightly differ but nevertheless show that galactose has the least sweetness with a score of 0.32.